ServiceStackApps/Chat/README.md

     css.{propertyName}${jQuerySelector} {propertyValue}

-Where the message is the property value, which will roughly translate to:
+Where the message is the property value, which roughly translates to:

     $({jQuerySelector}).css({propertyName}, {propertyValue})